kwaldenphd/propublica-compas-lab/README.md

 # show second bar chart
 show(pwhite_v)
 ```

-Agin, the *ProPublica* team explored the question of racial bias by changing some variables into factors, and running a logistic regression, comparing low scores to high scores.
+63. Again, the *ProPublica* team explored the question of racial bias by changing some variables into factors, and running a logistic regression, comparing low scores to high scores.

 ```Python
 %%R